aditya19970411/first-SPA/README.md

 # first-SPA
-contains a SPA which has express fro backend
+contains a SPA which has express for backend

 The folder structure is as follows: